Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 Parliament building in Islamabad, Pakistan

-In the current Human Development Index (HDI), Pakistan ranks 164th out of the 193 countries listed.
+On the current Human Development Index (HDI), Pakistan ranks 164th out of the 193 countries listed.

 The German government provided nearly 100 million euros to help the country to address the social impacts of the disaster and to rebuild.
-About 67 million euros of this amount has come from the budget of the Federal Ministry for Economic Cooperation and Development (BMZ).
+About 67 million euros of this amount came from the budget of the Federal Ministry for Economic Cooperation and Development (BMZ).
 An international donor conference in January 2023 generated pledges totalling about ten billion euros.

 German development cooperation with Pakistan